khiner/flowgrid/README.md

 * Perform all actions that affect the application state in one place.
 * Provide global read access to all application runtime state
 * Make _everything_ undo/redo-able.
+* As much as possible, make the UI a pure function of the application state.

 The main architecture patterns for this app are inspired by [Lager's](https://github.com/arximboldi/lager) value-oriented design and unidirectional data-flow architecture.
 Lager, in turn, is inspired by frameworks like [Elm](https://guide.elm-lang.org/architecture) and [Redux](https://redux.js.org/introduction/getting-started).